folio-org/folio-sample-modules/README.md

 Now you can compile the module in your IDE or with `mvn install`.
 Again, check for the "BUILD SUCCESS" message.

-Next, edit the ModuleDescriptor.json, find all occurrences of "hello" and change them to "mymodule".
+Next, edit the `ModuleDescriptor.json`.
+Find all occurrences of "hello" and change them to "mymodule".

 Edit also the Dockerfile.
-Change the VERTICLE_FILE ENV line to refer to `mymodule-fat.jar` and edit the comments in the beginning.
+Change the `VERTICLE_FILE ENV` line to refer to `mymodule-fat.jar` and edit the comments in the beginning.

 Now you can walk through the examples in README.md, substituting "mymodule" for